Thev2Andy/ChaosToolkit/README.md

 # Chaos Toolkit
-Chaos Toolkit is a game about destroying cities, explosions and fast movement.
+Chaos Toolkit is a game about destroying cities and explosions..

 Game submission to Brackeys Game Jam 6.
 (Theme: *Let there be Chaos**)